 The trail passes two high passes: Nara la (4550 meters) above the Yari village and Nyulu (4990 meters) above the Talung valley.

 Since this trail passes over 4990 meters in height and because the upper region is entirely snowbound in the winter, the most suitable period for trekking is March until the end of October.

 Logistics and formalities

 Except for the restricted villages of Muchu and Limi, in the North, most of Humla are subject to normal trekking regulations.
-Trekking through the Muchu and Limi however, is su8bject to the same regulation as other restricted areas.
+Trekking through the Muchu and Limi however, is subject to the same regulation as other restricted areas.
 Tourists must trek as part of an organized group, with a liaison officer accompanying the group to the Chinese border.
 The trekking permit fee from Simikot to the border area is US$ 90.00 for the first week and US$ 15 per day thereafter.
 Additionally, the District development committee of Humla charges US$ 5 extra per person for tourism infrastructure development.
-Since the Tibet-bound treks are only allowed in organized groups, your agency will manage the logistics & formalities for you.
+Since the Tibet-bound treks are only allowed in organized groups, the trekking agency will manage the logistics & formalities for you.